 Not sharing materials (bedding, towels, clothing, utensils, cups) with someone who has symptoms

 Washing your hands often with soap and water or an alcohol-based hand sanitizer

 Using appropriate personal protective equipment (PPE) (like a mask, gown, and gloves) when caring for others with symptoms

 Avoiding contact with infected animals

-Diagnosis & Isolation
+Testing & Isolation

-If you do not have a health care provider or healthcare insurance, contact your local health department about any available resources.
+If you do not have a health care provider or healthcare insurance, visit a public health clinic or local county clinic.
 You may also contact the Department of Healthcare Services for more available resources.

 Avoid crowds and close contact, including sexual or intimate contact, until you see your health care provider.